-At the graduate level, study for the award of the degrees of Doctor of Medicine (MD), Master of Community Health (MCH), Master of Health Personnel Education (MHPEd), Master of Paediatrics (MPaed), Master of Psychotherapy (MPsychotherapy), Master of Public Health (MPH) and Master of Surgery (MS) may be undertaken; in addition the degrees of Doctor of Philosophy (PhD), Master of Science (MSc) and Diploma of Paediatrics (DipPaed), are also offered.
+At the graduate level, study for the award of the degrees of Doctor of Medicine (MD), Master of Community Health (MCH), Master of Health Personnel Education (MHPEd), Graduate Diploma in Health Personnel Education (GradDipHPEd)Master of Clinical Education (MClinEd), Graduate Diploma in Clinical Education (DipCinEd), Master of Paediatrics (MPaed), Master of Psychotherapy (MPsychotherapy), Master of Public Health (MPH) and Master of Surgery (MS) may be undertaken; in addition the degrees of Doctor of Philosophy (PhD), Master of Science (MSC) and Diploma of Paediatrics (DipPaed), are also offered.
 Full details of the conditions of the award of these degrees are shown in this handbook under Conditions for the Award of Higher Degrees.